nikita-agrawal/nikita-agrawal.github.io/README.md

 **Solution:** Using clinical, demographic and socio-economic data, several cancer-specific classification models were built to identify the top 74% of patients at risk of an unplanned 30-day readmission and provide personalized support, resulting in an estimate of $2.2 million cost savings per year.
 A dashboard was designed with visualizations of the leading factors contributing to individual patient risk score predictions to help clinical staff design targeted interventions.

-**Methods & Tools:** xgboost, lightgbm, lasso, random forest, logistic regression, SHAP, scikit-learn, mlr3, SQL, PowerBI.
+**Methods & Tools:** *xgboost, lightgbm, lasso, random forest, logistic regression, SHAP, scikit-learn, mlr3, SQL, PowerBI*

 [View Publication](https://ascopubs.org/doi/full/10.1200/CCI.22.00143?role=tab)